amritagos/solvis/README.md

 ## Examples

 Each example is self-contained.
-Go into the example directory and run the script.
-The inputs are short LAMMPS dump files inside the top-level `resources` directory.
+Mostly, they show how to handle interactive plotting.
+To close the interactive window, press q.

 ## Tests